solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 After two years of incremental improvement the astcenc 3.6 release is around 20 to 25 times faster than the 1.7 release I started with.
-This blog is a look at some of the techniques I used, and a few that I tried but found didn't work.
+This blog is a look at some of the techniques I used, and a few that I tried that didn't work.

 The Pareto frontier
 ===================

-Before I dive into details of the software optimization techniques I need to talk about the the Pareto frontier, in particular as it relates to how users deploy the compressor in practice.
+Before I dive into details of the software optimization techniques, I need to talk about the the Pareto frontier and how it relates to users deploying compressors in real production environments.

 A lossy compressor for GPU textures has two main properties we are concerned
+with:

+* compression time,
+* image quality.

-with: compression performance, and the resulting image quality.
-For nearly all texture formats there is some trade-off between the two.
-A high quality compression takes more time than a quick-and-dirty "meh" quality compression.
-A user normally has a range of performance-quality options available to choose from, either by configuring a single compressor or by selecting completely different compressors.
+A high-quality compression takes more time than a quick-and-dirty compression, and compressors have to find a good balance between speed and quality.
+Users have a range of performance-quality options available to choose from, either by configuring a single compressor or by selecting different compressors.

-If we plot the graph of the available solutions we can see the bound of the current start-of-art at any given point on the cost-quality curve.
-The blue line shows the best-in-class Pareto frontier, and it defines the point at which a solution is worthwhile to a user.
+If we plot the graph of the available solutions we get the bounding curve of the current start-of-art.
+The blue line shows the best-in-class Pareto frontier, and it defines the point at which any new solution becomes worthwhile to a user.

 ![Pareto frontier]({{ "../../../assets/images/optimize/Picture2.png" | relative_url }}){:.center-image}

-Any compressor that falls behind the frontier - the grey entries in the figure above - is effectively obsolete.
+Any compressor that falls behind the frontier - the grey points in the figure above - is effectively obsolete.
 A user should be choosing an alternative which gives more quality at the same performance, or more performance at the same quality.